Resources

 Clinical and Stakeholder Research Resources

-• Access to older adults for human subjects research in a wide variety of clinical settings, including outpatient clinics, hospital settings, and home bound settings
+• Access to older adults for human subjects research in a wide variety of clinical settings, including outpatient clinics, hospital settings, and homebound settings

 • A registry of over 800 older adults living independently in the Baltimore metropolitan area willing to be contacted for participation in relevant studies